George Rodney, 1st Baron Rodney: Controversy and Yorktown

 Rodney wrote to his family with promises of a new London home; to his daughter "the best harpsichord money can purchase".
 He confidently wrote of a marriage settlement for one of his sons and a soon-to-be purchased commission in the Foot Guards for another son.
 Rodney also wrote of a dowry for his daughter to marry the Earl of Oxford and noted he would have enough to pay off the young prospective bridegroom's debts.

 Other Royal Navy officers scathingly criticised Rodney for his actions.
-In particular, Viscount Samuel Hood suggested that Rodney should have sailed to intercept a French fleet under Rear Admiral Francois Joseph Paul de Grasse, travelling to Martinique.
+In particular, Samuel Hood suggested that Rodney should have sailed to intercept a French fleet under Francois Joseph Paul de Grasse, travelling to Martinique.
 The French fleet instead turned north and headed for the Chesapeake Bay of Virginia and Maryland.

 Rodney's delay at St. Eustatius was not the first time he had taken the opportunity to capture prizes over the immediate and expeditious fulfillment of his military duties.
-During the Seven Years' War Rodney had been ordered to Barbados to link up with Admiral Sir George Pocock and the Earl of Albemarle for an attack on Cuba.
+During the Seven Years' War Rodney had been ordered to Barbados to link up with Sir George Pocock and Lord Albemarle for the attack on Cuba.
 Instead, Rodney sent valuable ships off in search of prizes.
 In 1762, Rodney, after the fall of Martinique, quarreled with the army over prize money.
 During Rodney's command in Jamaica, 1771–1774, the Earl of Sandwich feared that Rodney might provoke a war with Spain to obtain prize money.